howallworks/theoryofeverything/docs/theoryofeverything.en.md

 - it is possible to create artificial intelligence;
 - there are no parallel worlds.

-Our world is completely determined by elementary particles moving at the same speed, the laws of their interaction, three-dimensional continuous space, as well as global laws that determine its beginning.
+Our universe is completely determined by elementary particles moving at the same speed relative to an absolute frame of reference, the laws of their interaction, three-dimensional continuous space, as well as global laws that determine its beginning.

 All other conclusions are consequences.